-If you still haven’t heard about Mastodon, you might be living under a rock.
-Mastodon has drawn a lot of attention from various countries regarding its open-source and federated social network server, which was found on October 5, 2016, by Eugen Rochko.
+You might live under a rock if you still haven’t heard about Mastodon.
+Mastodon has drawn a lot of attention from various countries regarding its open-source and federated social network server, founded on October 5, 2016, by Eugen Rochko.

-Mastodon likes to call itself a federation that consists of thousands of communities, which resonates with the Twitter kind of timeline and forum-style like Reddit.
-Users can create a profile, post images, messages, videos, and follow other users to get updates on Mastodon.
+Mastodon likes to call itself a federation that consists of thousands of communities, which resonates with the Twitter kind of timeline and forum style like Reddit.
+Users can create a profile, post images, messages, and videos, and follow other users to get updates on Mastodon.

 Mastodon offers 500 characters to users to express themselves compared to its big brother – Twitter, which only allows 280 characters.

-You might be thinking that is this the birth of a new social media, while Mastodon has been for a while around.
-Mastodon has gone through various revisions over a couple of years by learning from the audience and continuously developing new infrastructure to cater the modern needs.
+You might think that this is the birth of new social media, while Mastodon has been around for a while.
+Mastodon has gone through various revisions over a couple of years by learning from the audience and developing new infrastructure to cater to modern needs.
 Mastodon 3.0 provides a social media experience that focuses on anti-abuse tools to protect users from harassment and has strict codes of conduct.
 A pool of moderators ensures that the platform is abuse-free.

 What makes Mastodon unique from the crowd is the infrastructure compared to other social media like Twitter.
-The Mastodon infrastructure is massively centralized, and all interactions take place on a single server controlled by the company while Mastodon is decentralized, which leads to a broader network.
-It includes many instances where communities can communicate and have their own admin and policies to become federated.
+The Mastodon infrastructure is massively centralized, and all interactions occur on a single server controlled by the company, while Mastodon is decentralized, leading to a broader network.
+It includes many instances where communities can communicate and have their admin and policies become federated.